 Bug repellant: It’s the citrus oil in the lemon peel that keeps pests away.
 If you want an all-natural insect remedy, leave some of the citrus peel near holes and cracks in your home where you believe the bugs are entering.

 Sore throat remedy: We’ve heard of gargling with warm water and salt, but lemon?
 Don’t hate on it till you’ve tried it.
 (It also works for bad breath.)

 Aromatherapy: The smell of lemon is actually believed to have mood-boosting abilities.
-In fact, research shows it can help treat both anxiety and depression.
+In fact, research shows it can help treat depression.

 Stomach soother: Suck on a lemon when you’re having stomach pain—the juice will calm things down.
 Not only will it help with indigestion, it will also aid in ridding your body of toxins (win-win).

 Lower blood pressure: You can help treat high blood pressure by drinking lemon juice mixed with warm water a few times a day.

 Keep kidney stones at bay: Drinking water with lemon juice helps create urinary citrate, a chemical in your urine that helps prevent the creation of crystals that can turn into kidney stones.

 Soothe mouth pain: Whether you’re suffering from a toothache or sensitive gums, apply lemon juice to the affected area.
 It works as a natural pain reliever—just make sure to rinse it out immediately if it starts to burn.